freshtonic/given.js/README.md

-# Let
+# lazylet

-Let is a lazy-evaluation system for use in your specs.
+*lazylet* is a lazy-evaluation system for use in your specs.

 Variables are defined within an environment object and are lazily computed on demand.
 A variable can hold either a value, function or object.
 If the variable